Find Family Fun in Torrance

 WESTERN MUSEUM OF FLIGHT

-Your teens can climb into a real airplane while adults can dive deep into the fascinating history of aviation.
-Explore the hangers filled with displays, books and models.
-Afterward, grab a seat on a bench to watch the small planes fly in.
+Your teens can climb into a real supersonic jet while adults can dive deep into the rich history of Southern California aerospace legacy.
+Explore the hangars filled with displays, books and models.
+Afterward, grab a seat on a bench to watch the small planes take off and land.

 DEL AMO FASHION CENTER

-Big malls are preteen and teenager playgrounds, and the Del Amo Fashion Center is one of America’s ten largest.
-We’re talking three levels of shopping, tons of restaurants, an 18-screen movie theater complex, and more.
+Big malls are preteen and teenager playgrounds, and the Del Amo Fashion Center is the second largest in the west.
+We’re talking three levels of shopping, dozens of palate pleasing restaurants, an 18-screen movie theatre complex, and more.

 Torrance is near several stadiums and arenas including the Crypto.com Arena, home to the NBA teams, the Los Angeles Lakers and the Los Angeles Clippers.
 SoFi Stadium is nearby, which is where the NFL Los Angeles Rams and the Los Angeles Chargers play.
 The MLB Los Angeles Angels of Anaheim play at nearby Angel Stadium and the MLB Los Angeles Dodgers play at Dodger Stadium that’s fairly close.